silatamang/Computer-and-Network-Security/README.md

 # Computer-and-Network-Security
-Last semester, I took Computer and Network Security class where for the final project, I along with my team members search on Ransomware.
+The research is on Ransomware.
 The documentation of the whole process is attached in the pdf file.
-The documentation covrs the following sections:
+The documentation covers the following sections:
 Section 1: Introduction	2
 Section 2: History and Evolution of Ransomware	2 Section 2.1: List of Famous Ransomware	5